pvdb/ntail/README.md

 * implement a native `"-f"` option for ntail, similar to that of `tail(1)`, using e.g. flori's [file-tail gem](https://github.com/flori/file-tail)
 * implement a `"-i"` option ("ignore exceptions"/"continue processing"), if handling a single line raises an exception
 * or indeed a reverse `"-r"` option ("re-raise exception"), to immediately stop processing and raising the exception for investigation
-* implement (better) support for custom nginx log formats, in addition to [nginx's default "combined" log format](http://wiki.nginx.org/NginxHttpLogModule#log_format).
+* implement (better) support for custom nginx log formats, in addition to [nginx's default "combined" log format](http://wiki.nginx.org/NginxHttpLogModule#log_format) (as well as Apache's various log formats)

 <a name="acknowledgements"/>